samsmit362/HismithControl/README.md

 For minimize complexity of used computer vision algorithms, also as for increase accuracy and speed for making decision, it use color markers which you will need to place on Hismith (more details below)

 ## What is required for its work
-You will need:
+- You will need:
-- Hismith with remote control support (or possibly any other similar form Fucking Machine) + Web Camera + backlight (Ring Light as very good solution) + PC + Add color markers to Hismith (which will be tracked)
+	- Hismith with remote control support (or possibly any other similar form Fucking Machine)
-- Web Camera (i have tested on):
+	- Web Camera **with external or integrated backlight** (i have tested on):
 		- Very chip Web Camera but with: Full HD support (1080p), 30fps (camera frame rate can greatly affects on how correctly it will know what is current angle rotation and also on speed for making decision)
 		- Web Camera with: Full HD support (1080p), 60fps, auto focus (also as manual focus support: in my case set to 300).
 In this case i got average 45fps during "Test Performance".
 		- External backlight: I'm using external backlight with Ring Light which is set to minimum.
 Web Camera is placed in the center of it.
+	- Personal computer (PC) with Windows OS
+	- Add color markers to Hismith (which will be tracked)
+	- **Highly recommended** to use some remote controller on which you can map keyboard hotkeys, i'm using Xbox Wireless Controller for PC + [JoyToKey](https://joytokey.net/en/)

 ## How to use
 **If you have a camera with external or integrated backlight you will need only to add color markers.\